rubberduck203/theupsyde/LeanEstimates/LeanEstimates.md

 ## Assumptions

+- It's safe to be wrong.
+???
+- Because you will be... but you'll be good enough on average.
+  - "All estimates are wrong.
+Some are useful."
+--

+- Work is sliced vertically, thinly, and reasonably consistently.
+???
+- Stories are small enough to finish in < 1 wk, preferably < 3 days
+- Big lumps of work will throw your estimates off.
+- "Mixed nuts are fine, but look out for coconuts"
+TODO: find the reference for that quote.
+--

 - Deliver as soon as it's done, not on a sprint boundary.
-- Work is sliced thinly and reasonably consistently.
-(Stories are small enough to finish in < 1 wk, preferably < 3 days)
-- It's safe to be wrong.
-- Work is sliced vertically.
+???
+- Waiting to deliver drags your cycle times down.
+- If you *must* deliver on a boundry, adjust your cycle time to "ready", but really just deliver when it's ready.
+--

+- You have control over your process.
+???
+- This will be hard to do if you're forced into working with Scrumfall or even inside a larger system like SAFe.

 [//]: # (Maybe moved assumptions & benefits up a bit.)